 Speak to a medical product defect and mass tort attorney

-At Rutter Mills, we are dedicated to securing serious compensation for serous injuries.
-In practice for over 50 years, we have helped thousands of injury victims in Virginia get back on their feet after experiencing traumatic accidents, workplace injuries, medical device injuries and other setbacks.
+At Rutter Mills, we are dedicated to securing serious compensation for serious injuries.
+In practice for over 60 years, we have helped thousands of injury victims in Virginia get back on their feet after experiencing traumatic accidents, workplace injuries, medical device injuries, and other setbacks.
 Fight for the compensation you deserve and hold medical device manufacturers and distributors accountable when you put your trust in Rutter Mills.
-We are poised to take on the resources of the big-name corporations in order to make things right.
-Call today to discuss your case.
+We are poised to take on the resources of big-name corporations in order to make things right.
+Call us at 757-777-7777 today to discuss your case.